Right to be forgotten: Research

-Security researchers from CISPA, Saarland University and the University of Auckland are working to develop software to support the automation of the right to be forgotten in a scalable, provable and privacy-preserving manner.
+Security researchers from CISPA, Saarland University and the University of Auckland are working to develop software to support the automation of the right to be forgotten.
 The team's software, Oblivion, would automate the process of verifying someone's personal information can be found in a Google search result, to help Google staff manage the high volume of take-down requests.

 Researchers have noted that the current capabilities of this technology have some limitations.
 The software can only determine whether a piece of information is available, not whether it should be removed.
 Data deletion protocols concerning the death of a user is another consideration.